Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 GitLab repository with content

-Protip: To push changes from the command line, use git push.
+To push changes from the command line, type git push.

 1. Pull changes from the server